tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 }
 ```

-Note that bullets have a life time (presumably they are energy balls that fizzle into space after a certain time).
+Note that bullets have a lifetime (presumably they are energy balls that fizzle into space after a certain time).
 When a bullet expires it is sent to `exit`.

 We merge the Shoot stream in as before: